GoogleChromeLabs/wp-origination/README.md

+_Note: This repo is now archived since it hasn't been touched in awhile.
+It may get resurrected, but it is archived now in order to not give false promises of maintenance._

 # Origination

 _Determine the origin of where things come from in WordPress whether slow code, inefficient queries, or bad markup._